How long a muscle strain lasts depends on a number of factors. The muscle healing process has four main stages.

 This is an extremely important phase of tissue repair especially in the consideration of therapy and rehabilitation.
-The emphasis of the remodeling phase is to produce scar tissue that is organised and of significant quality to be both functional and as similar to the pre-injury tissue.
+The emphasis of the remodeling phase is to produce scar tissue.
+In particular scar tissue that is organised and of significant quality to be both functional and similar to the pre-injury tissue.

 The remodeling phase is thought to continue for months, sometimes years.
 The tissue healing and repair process is a complex body function that should be considered normal and essential to healing and recovering.
 It is possible to influence this process in a positive way to facilitate recovery back to sport, reduce the risk of further injury or delayed healing.